 Install MySQL 5.3 or newer.

 You install MySQL to create a database for Interana metadata.
 This step is necessary for all single node clusters, but only required for the config node of a multi-node cluster.
-For more information, see Install multi-node Interana on VMware.
+For more information, see Install multi-node Interana.

 To install MySQL for Interana, do the following: